adafruit/circuitpython-org/_blinka/pine64.md

   - 40-pin GPIO
 ---

-The Pine64 is the first pine64.org Single Board Computer powered by Allwinner’s A64 Quad-Core ARM Cortex A53 64-Bit SOC
+The PINE A64 (+) is our first Single Board Computer powered by Allwinner’s A64 Quad-Core ARM Cortex A53 64-Bit SOC.
+There are many Operating Systems available for the PINE A64 (+) created by the open source community and various partner projects.
+Currently the majority of Linux distributions for the PINE A64 are using mainline Linux but there are a number of BSP-based distribution and / or legacy systems that you can download too.

+Apart from Linux, you also have a choice of a selection of *BSDs, Android, Remix OS and Windows IoT.

 - Allwinner A64 Quad Core SOC with Mali 400 MP2 GPU
 - DDR3 RAM (up to 2GB)